KittyGiraudel/site/_posts/2014-11-25-specificity-in-sass.md

 ### Dealing with Complex and Compound Selectors

 Thankfully, with Sass 3.4's selector functions, we can split a selector list comprised of complex and compound selectors into simple selectors.
-We're going to be using two of these functions:
+We’re going to be using two of these functions:

 * [`selector-parse($selector)`](https://sass-lang.com/documentation/Sass/Script/Functions.html#selector_parse-instance_method) to split a [selector list](https://dev.w3.org/csswg/selectors4/#selector-list) into a list of selectors;
 * [`simple-selectors($selector)`](https://sass-lang.com/documentation/Sass/Script/Functions.html#simple_selectors-instance_method) to split each compound/complex selector into a list of simple selectors.

-Some points to note: I'm using a homemade `str-replace-batch` function to remove combinators, as these don't count towards specificity:
+Some points to note: I’m using a homemade `str-replace-batch` function to remove combinators, as these don’t count towards specificity:

 ```scss
 $initial-selector: str-replace-batch(#{$initial-selector},  ('+', '>', '~'));
 ```

-And more importantly, I'm keeping a running total of the multiplicity of each simple selector using a map:
+And more importantly, I’m keeping a running total of the multiplicity of each simple selector using a map:

 ```scss
 $selector-specificity-map: (